ST10496726/lesedicharity/README.md

 ---
-✨ *Together, we can make sure every girl has the dignity and opportunit
+✨ *“Lesedi Charity Organisation – Lighting the way for every girl’s future.”*